 There is no single truth to be extracted from the Vietnam War.
 On all sides, questions remain that will never be fully answered.
 Who was right?
 Who was wrong?
 What does it mean to be a citizen, and a patriot?
 Were the sacrifices in blood and bone too high?
 Could it have turned out differently?

 As we began to conceptualize ways for our film to be used in the classroom, we reached out to many educators to find out how they were currently teaching the Vietnam War.
-We learned that while nearly everyone we spoke to taught the war as part of post-1945 U.S. history instruction, half felt the topic was given too little time.
+About half of the educators we spoke to felt the topic was given too little time in the classroom.
 Some educators found the Vietnam War a particularly challenging period to teach because of the emotionally charged questions that still loom.
 However, with only a few exceptions, educators expressed great interest in finding ways to more effectively teach this important subject.

-Drawing on this information, our partners at PBS Learning Media set out to produce a collection of classroom resources that will encourage students to explore this extraordinary time in our nation’s history and be easy to implement, flexible and customizable for any teaching style.
+Drawing on this information, our partners at PBS Learning Media set out to produce a collection of classroom resources that will encourage students to explore this extraordinary time in our nation’s history.
 The materials will examine key events and personal stories featured in the series and the diverse perspectives they represent.
-They will challenge students to think broadly and critically about topics such as leadership and decision making, the political and cultural influences of the time, and popular beliefs and misconceptions that surrounded the war at home and abroad.
+They will challenge students to think broadly and critically about topics such as leadership and decision-making, the political and cultural influences of the time, and popular beliefs and misconceptions that surrounded the war at home and abroad.

-We hope that when our film airs it launches a national dialogue about this epic tragedy and that with your help students can learn to discuss controversial topics in a safe and respectful environment as well as reflect on the profound lessons the war teaches about courage, conscience, resilience, forgiveness, and ultimately, reconciliation.
+We hope that when our film airs it launches a national dialogue about this epic tragedy and that students can learn to discuss controversial topics in a safe and respectful environment as well as reflect on the profound lessons the war teaches about courage, conscience, resilience, forgiveness, and ultimately, reconciliation.

 LYNN NOVICK